JTuratkhan/Data_engineering-ZT-week3-miniproject3/README.md

 * Optional installation of Ipython outside of the requirements.txt

 # # Structure of repo
-1. Here you can find main.py which
+1. Here you can find main.py which contains functions for generation of summary statistics
 2.